bio-phys/DiffusionMLE/README.md

 ```
 This should print the number `n` if the above-mentioned command was properly executed.

-If the data is heterogeneous, it can be analyzed with the function `global_EM_estimator` as follows:
+If the data are heterogeneous, it can be analyzed with the function `global_EM_estimator` as follows:
 ```julia
 estimates, L, T = global_EM_estimator(K=2,N_local=500,N_global=50,a2_range=[0.02,20.],σ2_range=[0.02,20.],B,data)
 ```